pkayokay/gumroad/README.md

 # Gumroad Clone

-A Gumroad clone that has some basic features from Gumroad.
+A clone of Gumroad.com with basic features.

 ### Features